 3GPP Release 18 marks the start of 5G Advanced.
 5G Advanced builds on the 5G baseline defined by 3GPP in Releases 15, 16, and 17.
 Further enhancement of the 5G Advanced system is expected in the forthcoming Release 19 which will start in 2024.

-This white paper provides an overview of 5G Advanced with a special focus on its most vital parts.
-The main technology components and their use cases are discussed with the goal of providing an overview of 5G Advanced and 3GPP’s future direction toward 6G.
-6G standardization may officially start from Release 21.
-Figure 1 provides Ericsson’s view of the 5G Advanced and 6G timeline of 3GPP indicating completion of the first 5G Advanced drop in 2024 and completion of the first 6G drop in 2028, followed by 6G evolution.
+After initial studies, standardization of the new 6G system may officially start from Release 21.
+Figure 1 provides Ericsson’s view of the 3GPP’s 5G Advanced and 6G timeline indicating completion of the first 5G Advanced release in the beginning of 2024 and completion of the first (basic) 6G drop in 2028, followed by 6G evolution.

 3GPP technology evolution

-5G Advanced features in detail
+5G Advanced pillars

 - Intelligent network automation